Skip to main content

 Back from the brink

-Hidden in dappled shade, two bright eyes are looking at you.
+In our Red Wolf Woods, hidden in dappled shade, two bright eyes are looking at you.
 You stare back.
 Then their owner ducks and turns, loping easily over fallen logs to settle into the sunshine.
-Our red wolves aren’t just beautiful – they’re part of an award-winning program that has saved this iconic species from extinction.
+Our American Red Wolves aren’t just beautiful – they’re part of an award-winning conservation program that has saved this iconic species from extinction.

 Discover the Woods